30 Best Ways to Ask Someone to Leave a Meeting

 When it’s time for someone to leave a meeting, taking a diplomatic approach can be key.
 You can politely request that they step out without causing any disruption or discomfort for everyone involved.

-Discreetly Address the Issue
+Discreetly Address The Issue

 When handling difficult situations during a meeting, it is important to take a diplomatic approach.
 Sometimes, you may find yourself needing to ask someone to leave the meeting for various reasons.
 However, it is essential to address the issue discreetly to maintain a professional and respectful environment.